Join the IRS Nationwide Tax Forums Mailing List

 6. Choosing the Right Retirement Plan

-(T) (F) Learn how to match the right plan with the right employer and why that’s important.
-This presentation will discuss the features and benefits offered in each type of plan, including:
+(T) (F) This session includes a short discussion of the Tax Cuts and Jobs Act provisions that may affect retirement plans.
+You’ll also learn how to match the right plan to an employer and the key features and benefits offered in each type of retirement plan, including:

 - which employees must be included;